juancantillana/SumoProyect/README.md

 All these components were established with a layer height of 0.2 mm.

-The project assembly manual can be found in the repository.

 ## Electric diagram
 The following image shows the connection diagram of the different electronic components: